Miltondz/IdeaSaver/README.md

 4. Go to the **Settings** tab.
 5. Under the **Authorized domains** section, click **Add domain**.
 6. Add `localhost` for local development.
-7. If you have deployed your app, add your live domain as well (e.g., `your-app.web.app`).
+7. If you have deployed your app, add your live domain as well (e.g., `ideasaver.site`).
 8.  **Important:** Make sure your project's auto-generated auth domain (like `your-project-id.firebaseapp.com`) is also in this list.
 It usually is by default.

 #### Step 2: Ensure Google Sign-In Provider is Enabled